rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### `ActionController::Live` became a `Concern`

+If you include `ActionController::Live` in another module that is included in your controller, then you should also extend the module with `ActiveSupport::Concern`.
+Alternatively, you can use the `self.included` hook to include `ActionController::Live` directly to the controller once the `StreamingSupport` is included.

-That means that if your application used to have its own streaming module, the following code would break in production mode:
+This means that if your application used to have its own streaming module, the following code would break in production mode:

 ```ruby